Holiday Pay: The Complete Guide for Employers

 How much holiday are workers entitled to in the UK?

-This is the most typical example of a UK employee's entitlement.
+As mentioned before most workers are full-time and will therefore be entitled to the full 5.6 weeks of holiday or 28 days.
 Holiday entitlement for part-time workers works a little differently.
 If an employee only works three days a week, for instance, their entitlement would be 16.8 days, or three days x 5.6 holiday weeks.

 PayFit Top Tip